 There are many factors that affect your risk of developing a gambling problem.
-These include:
+These may include:

 Keep a balance in your life.
 Make careful decisions about how you spend your time, money, and energy.

-Here are some ideas that may help:
+Some ideas that may help:

-Current as of: January 3, 2017
+Current as of: June 15, 2022

 Author: Addiction and Mental Health, Alberta Health Services